-Breakthrough technologies that are integral to 5G, such as Massive MIMO, network slicing, beamforming and network function virtualization (NFV) necessitate phased approaches to new 5G network deployment, as well as significant investment, with telecom operators expected to spend upwards of $300 billion on new 5G core network deployment over the next decade.
+Breakthrough technologies that are integral to 5G, such as Massive MIMO, network slicing, beamforming and network function virtualization (NFV) require phased approaches to new 5G network deployment.
+They also require significant investment, with telecom operators expected to spend upwards of $300 billion on new 5G core network deployment over the next decade.
 This new monumental task lends itself to a wide variety of strategies and options, each with inherent benefits and drawbacks surrounding 5G network technology and access to faster speeds.

-The promise of new 5G deployment has transitioned from the drawing board to reality as the next generation of wireless technology, planned and developed for nearly a decade now, begins limited service.
-While 5G signal will ultimately bring faster speeds per second, latency and service improvements, the fundamental architectural transformation makes this deployment a complex and multi-layered endeavor that can only be accomplished by the public and private networks and spectrum sectors in aggregate across the globe.
+The promise of new 5G deployment has transitioned from the drawing board to reality.
+The next generation of wireless technology, planned and developed for nearly a decade now, has begun limited service.
+5G signal will ultimately bring faster speeds per second, reduced latency, and service improvements.
+The fundamental architectural transformation that makes this deployment possible is a complex and multi-layered endeavor.
+This can only be accomplished by public and private networks and spectrum sectors in aggregate across the globe.

 5G Deployment Options

-Throughout the first new 5G development cycle, operators and industry insiders efficiently studied the emerging trends.
-This led to the collective realization that expedited 5G network deployment service and standardization was necessary.
-As a result, 45 major players in the existing LTE wireless industry convened in March of 2017 to create a 5G deployment plan entitled, “Way Forward on the overall 5G-NR eMBB workplan”.
+Throughout the first new 5G development cycle, operators and industry insiders studied the emerging trends.
+This led to a collective realization that expedited 5G network deployment service and standardization was necessary.
+As a result, 45 major players in the LTE wireless industry convened in March of 2017 to create a 5G deployment plan entitled, “Way Forward on the overall 5G-NR eMBB workplan”.

 Release of the 3GPP new radio (NR) non-standalone specification followed several months later.
-The non-standalone concept has been developed as a means of introducing the first 5G coverage functionality on top of current 4G/LTE network infrastructure, which has led to a wide variety of potential 5G deployment scenarios.
+The non-standalone concept was developed as a means of introducing the first 5G coverage functionality on top of current 4G/LTE network infrastructure.
+This innovative option has led to an even broader variety of potential 5G deployment scenarios.

 The choice of standalone or non-standalone connectivity is just one of the variables to be considered when creating a 5G deployment plan.
-Integration of virtualization elements and edge computing, fronthaul and backhaul network configurations, small cell placement strategies, MIMO application and spectrum allocation make each 5G network truly unique.
+Integration of virtualization elements and edge computing, fronthaul and backhaul network configurations are additional considerations.
+Small cell placement strategies, MIMO application, and spectrum allocation make each 5G NR installation unique.
 This new level of customization requires scalable, accurate and efficient test solutions to support the disparate network deployment models.

 5G Deployment Challenges

-With so many 5G deployment options to choose from, simply deciding which fifth generation approach to take is the first of many inherent 5G deployment challenges.
-Breakthrough 5G wireless technology platforms are pushing the envelope of design, manufacturing and testing capabilities.
-Network Function Virtualization (NFV) is a prerequisite for core network slicing, intelligence at the edge and other essential 5G signal features that will power the delivery of IoT and AI-based services.
-Security issues, standards development and the requisite CPU horsepower to drive virtual functions are some of the many obstacles being tackled by NFV developers.
+With so many options to choose from, simply deciding which fifth generation approach to take is the first of many inherent deployment challenges.
+Breakthrough 5G wireless technology platforms are pushing the envelope of design, manufacturing, and testing capabilities.
+Network Function Virtualization (NFV) is a prerequisite for core network slicing, intelligence at the edge, and other essential 5G signal features.
+These technologies power the delivery of IoT and AI-based services.
+Standardization, security, and the requisite CPU horsepower to drive virtual functions are some of the many obstacles being tackled by NFV developers.

 The millimeter wave is another essential fifth generation ingredient that can present technological and logistical challenges.
 Due to the limited range and inability to transmit through solid objects, the sheer volume of antennae required introduces hurdles that can only be addressed through methodical, incremental deployment.
 Spectral efficiency, measured in (bit/s)/Hz, is currently gated by the Shannon Limit which defines the maximum rate that data can be sent over any medium with zero error.

 This theoretical ceiling is much less than what is expected and required for 5G deployment.
-Only Massive MIMO and beamforming, utilizing large antenna arrays, will enable 5G to effectively circumvent this natural limit of faster speeds.
+Only Massive MIMO and beamforming, utilizing large antenna arrays, enables 5G to effectively circumvent this natural limit of faster speeds.

 5G Network Deployment

-Unlike past historical transitions in wireless architecture, 5G represents an ongoing evolution of existing networks rather than the wholesale replacement or “forklift” approach to deployment that was utilized for LTE, with limited financial payback for operators.
-Incremental 5G network deployment, with initial 5G deployment layered on top of legacy architecture, is commonly viewed as a prudent and efficient way to reduce CapEx spending and minimize financial risk.
+Unlike past historical transitions in wireless architecture, 5G represents an ongoing evolution of existing networks rather than the wholesale replacement or “forklift” approach to deployment.
+For LTE deployment, the wholesale approach limited financial payback for many operators.
+Incremental 5G network deployment, with 5G elements layered on top of legacy architecture, is commonly viewed as a prudent way to reduce CapEx spending and minimize financial risk.

-The service-based 5G architecture, along with core network slicing technology, will facilitate a diversity of new offerings that can enhance existing use cases while efficiently fulfilling many new ones.
+The service-based 5G architecture, along with core network slicing technology, facilitate a diversity of new offerings that can enhance existing use cases while enabling new ones.
 5G network deployment options are dependent on the business needs and preferences of the operator.

-While enhanced mobile broadband (eMBB) is expected to be the biggest global use case, operators expecting to leverage the exponential increase in massive machine type communications (mMTC) or fixed wireless access (FWA) will tailor their 5G deployment strategy accordingly.
-The deployment model will depend on the densification and coverage required for targeted use cases and the allocated spectrum for each specific network.
+Enhanced mobile broadband (eMBB) is expected to be the biggest global 5G use case in the short term.
+Operators intending to leverage the exponential increase in massive machine type communications (mMTC) or ultra-low latency communication (URLLC) are adapting their 5G deployment strategies accordingly.
+The deployment model depends on the densification and coverage required for targeted use cases and the allocated spectrum for each network.

 5G Commercial Deployment

-Much like the industry-wide collaboration that occurred to standardize 5G architecture, similar cooperation between operators, chipset, and infrastructure manufacturers, device makers and regulators will be imperative for successful 5G commercial deployment.
+Much like the industry-wide collaboration that occurred to standardize 5G architecture, continued cooperation between operators, chipset, and infrastructure manufacturers, device makers and regulators is imperative for successful 5G commercial deployment.
 With the broad 5G service use case portfolio, additional industries such as automotive (including self-driving cars), medical device, agriculture and aerospace technology are now becoming part of the expanding coalition of stakeholders.

 5G Deployment and Fiber

-During the technology deployment, activation and scaling phase, the spectrum and interference of 5G signals in the millimeter wave requires accurate analysis and characterization to facilitate installation and commissioning activities.
-The portable CellAdvisor 5G combines real time spectrum analysis and 5G beam analysis making it ideal for massive MIMO and antenna beam validation.
-The CellAdvisor also includes built in fiber test and inspection capabilities for added 5G deployment versatility.
+During the technology deployment, activation and scaling phase, the spectrum and interference of 5G signals in the millimeter wave requires accurate and reliable RF characterization and conformance testing.
+The portable CellAdvisor 5G combines real-time spectrum analysis and 5G beam analysis capabilities.
+This makes it an optimal solution for massive MIMO and antenna beam validation.
+The CellAdvisor also includes built-in fiber test and inspection capabilities for added 5G deployment versatility.

-The importance of testing this technology continues through the assurance, optimization and monetization phase.
-In this phase of 5G deployment, Quality of Experience (QoE) becomes a primary concern for fully operational networks, with advanced applications such as the IoT and autonomous vehicles creating new monetization opportunities with low margin for error.
-This makes real time intelligence platforms such as NITRO Mobile essential for capturing, locating and analyzing mobile events for exceptional new user experience insight surrounding 5G.
+The importance of testing continues throughout the assurance, optimization, and monetization phase.
+In this phase, Quality of Experience (QoE) becomes a primary concern for fully operational networks.
+Advanced applications such as the IoT and autonomous vehicles have created enticing monetization opportunities with very low margin for error.
+This makes real-time intelligence platforms such as NITRO Mobile essential for capturing, locating, and analyzing mobile events for exceptional user experience insights.

 Some have deemed the first 5G deployment to be a hallmark of the “sixth technological revolution”.
 Historically, this puts 5G evolution technology on a level of importance equivalent to steam power, the assembly line, or the dawn of the computer age.

-This distinction has led to 5G adoption spearheading a massive infrastructure evolution and paradigm shift that has included the best engineers and scientists in the world.
-These infrastructure experts have realized that the broad array of new 5G use cases require both standardization and flexibility, which can often become contradictory forces.
-This same adherence to emerging infrastructure specifications, coupled with functional versatility, makes the very best 5G test tools essential components of the 5G deployment landscape.
+This historic distinction bestowed upon 5G adoption has spearheaded a massive infrastructure evolution and paradigm shift.
+Key players in this transformation have included many of the best engineers and scientists in the world.
+Infrastructure experts have realized that the broad array of new use cases require both standardization and flexibility.
+These equally important factors are often less than complementary.
+Adherence to emerging infrastructure specifications along with functional versatility make the very best 5G test tools essential components of the 5G deployment landscape.